Blog

 Additional investigation site(s) (section 5)

-Fig. 2 List of standards, CS and scientific references, except those examined in the clinical trial
+Fig. 2 List of standards, CS and scientific references, except those examined as part of the clinical trial

 Fig. 3 Matrix for fulfilling the GSLA

-Apart from the two Word templates, this MDCG document does not provide any new information for clinical trials carried out in Germany, as everything can be entered and applied for via the DMIDS.
+Apart from the two Word templates, this MDCG document provides no new information for clinical trials conducted in Germany, as everything can be entered and applied for via the DMIDS.

 3. What we can do for you

-We act as a scientific, manufacturer-independent institution (CRO).
-As such, we support you throughout your entire clinical trial project - from the initial idea to the evaluation and the clinical trial report.
+We function as a scientific research organization (CRO), independent of manufacturers.
+As such, we support you throughout your entire clinical trial project – from the initial idea to the evaluation and the clinical trial report.

 4. How we can help you